I used to think that if I showed up intentionally and listened carefully, I would accurately understand what someone was saying. I was wrong.

 ASSUMPTIONS RESTRICT AUTHENTIC COMMUNICATION

 We all do this.
-Using conventional listening practices, using our normalized subjectivity that we’ve finely honed during our lifetimes, we assume our brain circuits offer us accurate interpretations, making it pretty difficult to know if what we’ve heard is accurate.
+Using conventional listening practices, using our normalized subjectivity that we’ve finely honed during our lifetimes, we assume our brain circuits offer us accurate interpretations, making it pretty difficult to know for sure if what we think we’ve heard is accurate.
 We end up making assumptions based on our own mental models.
+But it’s not our fault.

 But there is a downside: we end up restricting, harming, or diminishing authentic communication, and proceed to self-righteously huff and puff when we believe we’ve heard accurately, deeming any correction ‘wrong’.
 When I asked a magazine editor to correct the name Sharon Morgan that appeared under my photo he said (and I can’t make this stuff up!): “I didn’t get it wrong.
 You must have sent it to me wrong.”
 True story.